 The Four Hour Body and the Slow Carb Diet explained

-The Four Hour Body is a diatribe on a lot of things, ranging from diet through to building muscle, getting a six pack, having better sex and running fast, in a hugely varying amount of detail (he really phoned in the part on running fast).
+The Four Hour Body is a diatribe on a lot of things, ranging from diet through to building muscle, getting a six pack, having better sex and running fast, in a hugely varying amount of detail (he really phoned in some parts of the book).

 A lot of what the book posits he has researched with a lot of people.
-The best evidence was a test of the Slow Carb program on a large cohort of people, in which he found that 86% of people who followed the diet lost some weight, on average 8 pounds for those who did lose weight and that it was sustainable.
+The best evidence was a test of the Slow Carb program on a large cohort of people, in which he found that 86% of people who followed the diet lost some weight, on average 8 pounds (~4 kg) for those who did lose weight, and that it was sustainable.

 There are five main concepts in The Four Hour Body worth examining.
 These are experimentation with oneself, making it stick, the minimum effective dose, the diet prescription and the minimum exercise regime.
 These were the concepts I put to the test over the last month.